BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab6.md

 1. This will need to be passed off manually with a TA.

+## Distinction Criteria

-### M3: Backup Restoration
+### D1: Backup Restoration
-To complete `M3` `P1-P3` and `M1` must have a green arrow before starting.
+To complete `D1` `P1-P3` and `M1` must have a green arrow before starting.
 1. It appears that some of your files have been maliciously altered since you backed them up.
 Using rsync restore all the files from the `Lab-6-Backup` machine to their original machine, only if the file has changed.

-## Distinction Criteria

-### D1: Backup Verification
-1. Use `EncFS` to encrypt the backups on the `Lab-6-Backup` machine.
-    - You'll need to install `EncFS`, which we've made easy for you.
-To install this from scratch on a RHEL machine, you would need to install `epel-release` and `tinyxml2`, which we've already taken care of for you.
-1. Store your encrypted backups in the `/backups/encrypted` directory in the `Lab-6-Backup` machine (you'll go from this machine to this machine).
-Thus, the `/backups/dns` directory should be backed up to `/backups/encrypted/dns` and `ssh-ftp` to `/backups/encrypted/ssh-ftp`.
-    - You may run into an error.
-Be aware that fuse is already installed and enabled

-### D2: Cloud Backups
-1. Automate the process to backup the 3 files from `M2` to your offsite cloud solution
-1. This will need to be passed off manually with a TA.

-### D3: Backup Restoration
-1. Automate the restoration process from your offsite cloud solution to your local backup server.
-1. This will need to be passed off manually with a TA.